Ad Noctum: Circuit(ry is Dark)

 He considers this.

-He considers that he will consider this later.
-When he’s by himself.
-Possibly much later.
-Possibly he’ll do everything in his power to never consider it again.
-Possibly.
-There’s only so much his mind can take without shattering apart completely and that bridge is one that goes far too far.
-It’s already been a trying day.
+It’s been a trying day.
 Fair fucking confusing.
 He’s covered in gel and surrounded by corpses.
 There are people watching him from the periphery of the room.
 And Gloria had— Gloria is—

-The crystals in the wall turn from F-minor to E-minor, doing their best to mock up the opening of Mendelssohn’s violin concerto.
-It doesn’t help him, not in the slightest, but he sends them a wave of acknowledgement all the same.
+The crystals in the wall turn from F-minor to E-minor, doing their best to mock up the opening of Mendelssohn’s Violin Concerto.

 “It’s a long story,” Telford says in a hollow whisper.
 “It involves the National Marrow Donor Program.
 Your genes.
 A war playing out over multiple planes of existence.
 A battle that took place over a device while you were inside it.
-Both sides in that battle believing you dead.
+Both sides in that battle believed you dead.
 For, uh, twenty-seven days.
 Until your implanted transponder went live about six hours ago.
 I came as soon as I could.”

 Twenty-seven days.
 A cube of three.
 There are twenty-seven straight lines on a smooth cubic surface in projective 3-space.
-He considers the Clebsch surface in more detail than ought to be possible for someone who hadn’t taken a strong interest in the intricate grammar of algebraically closed fields.
-Lie algebra, though.
-There’s a different story.
-Symmetry groups of physical systems now feel as natural to him as breathing.
-He’s sure that hadn’t been the case before.
+He considers the Clebsch surface in more detail than ought to be possible for someone who’d never taken a strong interest in the intricate grammar of algebraically closed fields.

 “No one smokes in space,” Telford whispers.

-They’re quiet.
-Rush looks at all the other people in the room.
-The silent ones.
-One of the shadowed figures along the wall lights a cigarette.
-Like an absolute fucking asshole.
 Telford doesn’t look at the man.
-Telford doesn’t look at any of them, not even the beautiful dark-haired woman, standing directly beneath the flaming wall sconce, not a meter from him.
+Telford doesn’t look at any of them, not even the beautiful dark-haired woman, standing beneath the flaming wall sconce, not a meter from him.
 He hasn’t looked at a single one of the silent watchers this whole time.
 That’s interesting.
 It might be important.
 Hard to know.

 He’ll need to be working on some fucking heuristics for himself.